tomisilander/coche/README.md

 ## Syntax

-Coche works by translating each line into a corresponding argparse add_arg-command.
+Coche works by translating each line into a corresponding *argparse* *add_argument*-call.
 There is one definition per line and the empty lines are skipped.
 One can also use semicolons as a command separator.
-Informally, each line has a structure with 7 parts:
+Informally, each line has a structure with seven parts:
 ```
- -o --long-option dest (type) {choice1, choice2} [default-value] :help-text
+ -o --long-option dest (type) {choice1, choice2} [default-value] :some help text
 ```
-each of which may be missing.
-If the first two flags are missing, the dest needs to be present and it is taken to be a positional argument.
+any of which may be missing.
+If the first two flags are missing, the *dest* needs to be present and it is taken to be a positional argument.

-Here is an example and the corresponding argparse commands
+Here is an example and the corresponding *argparse*-calls:
 ```
 import coche
 argdefs =    """arg1; arg2